turingschool/backend-curriculum-site/module1/lessons/ruby_data_types.md

 * Key methods - .values, .keys
 * Enumerables - many times we will want to do the same thing to every key, value, or key/value pair in a hash.
 The Ruby language provides a lot of methods that allow us to do that efficiently

+## CFU
+Please complete [this](https://goo.gl/forms/CPhMUhOkjwc0Prs93) form to help the instructors know where you are with data types.
+If this is anything you are unfamiliar on in this lesson or in the CFU, brush up on it _tonight_ so you are not behind the rest of the week.

 ## Additional Resources